-A. Two street name sign installations (with four sign plates on each post) are required at each intersection where one or both of the intersecting streets has a right-of-way width of 72 feet or greater.
+A. Two street name sign installations (with two double faced sign plates on each post) are required at each intersection where one or both of the intersecting streets has a right-of-way width of 72 feet or greater (As shown on Standard Drawing T-6A).
 At a four-way intersection, the installations shall be located on both far right-hand corners of the intersection relative to the street having the greater right-of-way width or relative to the street with greater traffic volume if right-of-way widths are equal.